 Human time travel

 Time travel is a topic that doesn’t overly interest me because I think the actual (rather than speculative) practice of a human actually traveling through time in a time machine like Doctor Who is far fetched if not impossible.
-In particular, I think a human being going backwards in time might well be impossible, even at the theoretical level.
+In particular, I think a human being going backward in time might well be impossible, even at the theoretical level.

 The ‘time machine’ is a useful plot device and metaphor for fiction, and it does bring up some interesting philosophical ideas and reflects on human nature, psychology and the nature of being.
-However, while there are potential physics laboratory experiments and theories involving subatomic atomic particles jumping back a mili mili fraction of a second, I do not take Doctor Who-ish time travel as anything more serious than speculation.
+However, while there are potential physics laboratory experiments and theories involving subatomic atomic particles jumping back a mili fraction of a second, I do not take Doctor Who-ish time travel as anything more serious than speculation.

 * * * *